Cimarron (1960 film): Critical reaction

 Harrison's Reports wrote: "The background music is undistinguished.
 There's enough marquee strength, action, romance, and the 'land rush' scene at the beginning is worth the price of a soft ticket.
 Color photography is outstanding."
 Thomas M. Pryor, reviewing for Variety, praised Schell and Ford's performances, and wrote "Although Cimarron is not without flaws—thoughtful examination reveals a pretentiousness of social significance more than valid exposition—the script plays well."

 Bosley Crowther of The New York Times felt the film's opening "makes for a dynamic and illustrative sequence on the screen.
 But once the land rush is over in this almost two-and-one-half-hour-long film—and we have to tell you it is assembled and completed within the first half-hour—the remaining dramatization of Miss Ferber's bursting 'Cimarron' simmers down to a stereotyped and sentimental cinema saga of the taming of the frontier."
 A review in Time magazine criticized the film's length, writing Cimarron "might more suitably have been called Cimarron-and-on-and-on-and-on.
 It lasts 2 hours and 27 minutes, and for at least half of that time most spectators will probably be Oklacomatose."

+Filmink felt the movie flopped "in part to the fact that the material is overly geared towards Ford’s character rather than Maria Schell’s."

 In a letter published in The New York Times, on March 5, 1961, Edna Ferber wrote: "I received from this second picture of my novel not one single penny in payment.
 I can't even do anything to stop the motion-picture company from using my name in advertising so slanted that it gives the effect of my having written the picture ...
 I shan't go into the anachronisms in dialogue; the selection of a foreign-born actress...to play the part of an American-born bride; the repetition; the bewildering lack of sequence....I did see Cimarron...four weeks ago.
 This old gray head turned almost black during those two (or was it three?) hours."

 Awards and nominations

-In 1961, the film was nominated for Best Art Direction (George W. Davis, Addison Hehr, Henry Grace, Hugh Hunt and Otto Siegel) and Best Sound (Franklin Milton).
+In 1961, the film was nominated at the Oscars for Best Art Direction (George W. Davis, Addison Hehr, Henry Grace, Hugh Hunt and Otto Siegel) and Best Sound (Franklin Milton).

 Glenn Ford's performance earned a nomination for a Laurel Award for Top Action Performance, though he did not win.